maisygraves/knowledge-graph-portfolio/README.md

 # Source Code

-Built with Jekyll, hosted via GitHub Pages, and crafted using custom HTML/CSS and Liquid templates.
+Built with Jekyll, hosted via GitHub Pages, and crafted using "handmade" HTML/CSS and Liquid templates.
 Go to the Markdown file in the _posts/ folder to read more about the project.

 ## Tech Stack